slisovski/MovSim/README.md

 Thanks to Jesse Conklin and Phil Battley for sharing the tracks and for valuable input and discussion sourrounding the migration of this species.

-In this tutorial, I will describe the main steps and processes to project tracks on the 3D surface of the earth, include wind fields and render it using (rayshader)[https://github.com/tylermorganwall/rayshader].
+In this tutorial, I will describe the main steps and processes to project tracks on the 3D surface of the earth, include wind fields and render the scene using [rayshader](https://github.com/tylermorganwall/rayshader).

 ## Packages